-People with diabetes do not got to purchase or prepare special foods.
-The foods that are best for somebody with diabetes are best options for everyone: foods that are low in fat, salt, and sugar, and high in fiber, like beans, fruits, vegetables, and whole grains.
-These foods assist you reach and reside a weight that is perfect for your body, keep your blood pressure, glucose and cholesterol in your level, and stop or delay heart and vessel illness.
+People with diabetes do not get to purchase or prepare special foods.
+Diabetic Diet is taking The foods that are best for somebody with diabetes are the best options for everyone: foods that are low in fat, salt, and sugar, and high in fibre, like beans, fruits, vegetables, and whole grains.
+Diabetic Diet foods assist you in reaching and maintaining a weight that is perfect for your body, keep your blood pressure, glucose and cholesterol in your level, and stop or delay heart and vessel illness.
 Along with it, exercise can also help you win over high blood sugar.

 - Eat 3 meals on a daily basis.
-Avoid skipping meals and morning breakfast, lunch and evening meal out over the day.
+Avoid skipping meals and morning breakfast, lunch and evening meals out over the day.

 - At every meal include starchy carbohydrate foods – eg, bread, pasta, chapatis, potatoes, yam, noodles, rice and cereals.
-Eat a lot of slowly absorbed (low glycaemic index) foods – eg, pasta, basmati or simple cook rice, coarse-grained breads, new potatoes, sweet potato and yam, porridge oats, and natural breakfast food.
+Eat a lot of slowly absorbed (low glycemic index) foods – eg, pasta, basmati or simple cooked rice, coarse-grained breads, new potatoes, sweet potato and yam, porridge oats, and natural breakfast food.

 - Reduce the fat within the diet, particularly saturated fats.
 Use unsaturated fats or oils, particularly mono-unsaturated fats – eg, olive oil and rapeseed oil.